HP 2100: 21MX

 The 21MX ran the HP RTE (real time) operating system (OS).
 They started out as refrigerator-sized 19-inch rackmount systems with lights and switches on the front panels.
 The last models would use a 1-chip processor and fit under a desk using a console terminal rather than a front panel.

-The new L and A series models had HP-IB interface ability, but as with all HP systems at that time, the blinking LED lights were removed from the front panel.
-Despite customer demands for a real-time ability and HP R&D's efforts using an installable real-time card, the RTE-A OS was not as good at real-time operations as RTE on a 21MX.
-This was an important reason this computer was hard to kill.
-Many companies use real-time operations to take a measurements and control processes—turn on or off a pump, heater, a valve, speed up or slow down a motor, etc.
+The new L and A series models came with integrated GPIB (originally HP-IB; a.k.a.
+IEEE-488) but, as with all HP systems at that time, it had no blinking LED lights on its front panel.
+Despite customer demands for a real-time ability and HP R&D's efforts using an installable real-time card, its RTE-A OS was not as good at real-time operations as RTE on a 21MX.
+This made the 21MX product hard to kill.
+Many companies use real-time operations to take measurements and control processes (turn on or off a pump, heater, a valve, speed up or slow down a motor, etc.).